Constructing a Budget

 Students interested in applying for a VPUE Student Grant should take the following steps prior to submitting a proposal:

 - Reflect on the resources needed to execute your proposed project.

 - Assess what the grant funding will be used for.

 - Determine if these resources can be attained free of cost.
 Here are suggestions on where to start:

 - Your home or partnering department

 - Alternative on or off-campus resources

 - Estimate how much money you will need to support your project.
-In the Budget section of your proposal, include a line-item budget as well as a brief discussion on your funding needs in light of available on- and off-campus resources.
+In the Budget section of your proposal, include a line-item budget and a brief discussion on your funding needs in light of available on- and off-campus resources.
+Strong budget sections of project proposals will clearly show that you have been thoughtful and done your due diligence in considering on and off-campus resources.

 Constructing Your Budget